Aurore54F/aurore54f.github.io/_pages/about.md

 What’s New?
 ======
+- The source code of HideNoSeek is now partially  [online](https://github.com/Aurore54F/HideNoSeek).
+Have fun and see you on 11/14/19 in London!
+In the meantime, have a look at our [1 minute video](https://twitter.com/CISPA/status/1192702039605858304), also available in [French and German](https://www.instagram.com/p/B4kX7FdIrsp/).
 - The source code of JStap is now [online](https://github.com/Aurore54F/JStap) with the ACSAC "Artifacts Evaluated – Reusable" badge.
 Have fun!
 - Our paper ["JStap: A Static Pre-Filter for Malicious JavaScript Detection"](https://swag.cispa.saarland/papers/fass2019jstap.pdf) got accepted at ACSAC 2019!
 See you in San Juan.
 - Our paper ["HideNoSeek: Camouflaging Malicious JavaScript in Benign ASTs"](https://swag.cispa.saarland/papers/fass2019hidenoseek.pdf) got accepted at CCS 2019!
 See you in London.